cspack/FancyToDo/README.md

 * Adding a checkbox to the note list caused all the item click handlers to stop registering events.
 A quick search found the solution was to set 'focusable' to false to the checkbox.
 * Androids Base64 class adds unnecessary line breaks which broke the file database (which splits by line).
 SQLite comes in the next commit.
-* Making a demo video is tricky on linux. :)
+* Making a demo video is tricky on linux, but licecap worked with Wine. :)
 * I had trouble registering event handlers with RecycleView, so I had to move event handlers into the RecycleView.Adapter, which is a very bad design pattern.
 After further digging I found that there is addOnItemTouchListener which I plan to attempt later.
 * Notify data set changed within event handlers causes exceptions with the UI thread.
 I moved to a delayed data set changes to a Runnable pattern.